D8-X/d8x-cli/README_CONFIG.md

 # Candles

 <details>
-  <summary>live.config.json</summary>
+  <summary>prices.config.json</summary>
   Consider running your own Hermes price service to reliably stream prices: [details](https://docs.pyth.network/documentation/pythnet-price-feeds/hermes).
-  The service endpoint will have to be added to the configuration file for the variable priceServiceWSEndpoint.
+  The service endpoint will have to be added to the configuration file for the variable priceServiceWSEndpoints.
   The remaining entries can remain unchanged.
-This file has to be updated, as D8X governance deploys different perpetuals.
+This file has to be updated, when D8X governance deploys additional perpetuals.
 </details>

 # Trader Backend and Referral System

 The following files are located in the folder "trader-backend".
 Additionally, there is a file "exports" which should remain untouched.

 <details><summary>Environment file (.env).</summary>